-This is the best start for your future in coding – a chance to learn valuable skills, boost your career prospects, and set yourself on a path to success.
-Why wait?
+Shift Click is the best start for a possible future in coding – a chance to learn valuable skills and boost your career prospects.

 What matters most is your commitment and interest in learning to code.
 In return, we will provide full support, mentorship, and the experience to help you get where you want to be.

 In Greater Manchester’s tech industry, over 80% of people have been to university and have a degree.
 Only 16% of women are in technical roles, and just 20% of roles are taken by people who aren’t white.
 But we truly believe that you don’t need to study for three years to get a job in tech – and that gender and skin colour are not barriers.

 The Shift Click team comprise of MadLab and Stockport Council: between us, we’ve helped get hundreds of people with no prior experience into a career in tech.

 Shift Click provides all the necessary essentials needed to secure a well-paid job in a fast-growing industry.

 We don’t want access to be a barrier.
 If you’re interested in joining the programme but don’t have your own computer or internet connection, we may be able to help.
 Please let us know when signing up for the programme, and we’ll be in touch to discuss your needs.